 As it was the Currie Cup fixture between Western Province and the Golden Lions at Newlands, the pub was very busy.
 As this was a spur of the moment date, we didn’t book a table and was really lucky that one was available.

 Better known as Forries, it is one of the oldest pubs in South Africa.
 Situated in Newlands, it has a huge inside and outside seated area.
 This is not just a pub but a family restaurant as well as it is kid-friendly and has a play area outside.
-From the second you enter you are instantly attracted to the warm and cozy atmosphere.
+The warm and cozy atmosphere instantly attracts you when you enter by the door.
 The staff is friendly, professional and very attentive.
 And I absolutely love it when a manager checks into the tables, making sure that the patrons are happy.

 Forries has a wide variety on the menu as well as kiddies meals.
 They also cater for the Banting fanatics.
-Dishes are marked low carb, high fat on the menu.
+The menu consists of dishes that are low carb and high fat.
 It has a list of craft beers, draughts on tap as well as cocktails and spirits.

 I ordered the Bacon and Fig Sirloin topped with crispy bacon, preserved fig and a creamy blue cheese sauce.
 Brent had the Forries Steak roll.
-It is a chargrilled sirloin steak topped with mushrooms, mature cheddar cheese and a fried egg.
-Both meals were served with fries and was absolutely delicious.
+A chargrilled sirloin steak topped with mushrooms, mature cheddar cheese and a fried egg.
+Served with fries and was absolutely delicious.

 As it was a chilly evening, the indoor fire was quite welcoming.